 Git Stash

 Imagine that you are working on a part of a project and it starts getting messy.
 There has been an urgent bug that needs your immediate attention.
 It is time to save your changes and switch branches.
-The problem is, you don’t want to do a commit of a half-done work.
+The problem is, you don’t want to commit half-done work.
 The solution is git stash.

 Stashing is handy if you need to quickly switch context and work on something else but you're mid-way through a code change and aren't quite ready to commit.
 By Bitbucket